kubedb/docs/docs/guides/kafka/concepts/kafka.md

 ### spec.topology

-`spec.shardTopology` represents the topology configuration for Kafka cluster in KRaft mode.
+`spec.topology` represents the topology configuration for Kafka cluster in KRaft mode.

 When `spec.topology` is set, the following fields needs to be empty, otherwise validating webhook will throw error.